Most visitors to the French Riviera must have spent some idle moments musing about moving to this coast.

 It’s great for wandering around; head for the flower and fruit market for a more vibrant atmosphere in the old town.

-If you enjoy walking you’ll find fabulous views by walking the trail and steps up to Castle Hill Colline du Chateau, overlooking the city.
+If you enjoy walking, you’ll find fabulous views by walking the trail and steps up to Castle Hill Colline du Chateau, overlooking the city.

-Beautiful and popular up through history
+Beautiful and popular throughout history

-This coastal resort town on the French Riviera certainly lives up to its nickname of ‘Nice the Beautiful’.
+This coastal resort town on the French Riviera certainly lives up to its nickname ‘Nice the Beautiful’.

-The city itself is beautiful, so also the surrounding area.
+The city itself is beautiful, as also the surrounding area.

-In fact, Nice was so popular with the British that the city’s seaside promenade was named Promenade des Anglais – the Walkway of the English!
+Nice was so popular with the British that the city’s seaside promenade was named Promenade des Anglais – the Walkway of the English!

 Today it’s not just the English who are attracted to Nice; people from all over the world come here to enjoy the city’s shops, great restaurants, events, festivals and culture.